libremahdi/penix-getopt/examples/5-Clone_options/Readme.md

-# Pgetopt Examples

-Here, we'll examine examples related to the pgetopt library.

-- Pay attention to the documentation!

-- don't forget to compile!

-- Perform the exercises sequentially because each example depends on the preceding examples.

 ## Pgetopt E5: Clone Options
 We've reached the interesting and simple section of **pgetopt**!
 The entire concept is summarized as follows: